Dil Ne Phir Yaad Kiya (2001 film): Plot

 Rahul Khanna (Vinay Anand) and Sonia Chopra (Pooja Batra) are in love, they seek the blessings of their elders, Mahendra Pratap Khanna (Kiran Kumar), Mr. Chopra (Sadashiv Amrapurkar) and Mrs. Chopra (Kunika), and get married.
 During their honeymoon, Sonia, who is very ambitious, tells Rahul that he should start his own business, away from his father, and stand on his own feet.
 Rahul does so, and starts a modelling agency.
 His immediate rival is Sanjeev Verma (Faraaz Khan), who is very successful.
-In order to compete with him, Rahul must sign up leading model, Roshni Batra.
+In order to compete with him, Rahul must sign up leading model, Roshni Batra (Tabu).
 In order to do so, he meets with Roshni.
 Roshni, who has lost her lover, Prem (Govinda), accepts Rahul as Prem who has been returned to her, and agrees to work with his agency.
 Then Roshni starts behaving like Rahul is really Prem, and she will not let anyone come between her and her lost love.